-[80] As mentioned in the introduction, we believe that the model providing the basis for this work contains the potential to be assimilated into an oceanic general circulation model.
-Therein our model would interact with embedded ice rheology and thermodynamic codes to provide information and predictions about the distribution of ocean wave activity in the sea ice and associated effects, such as wave-induced strain.
-The latter contribute to the morphological evolution of the ice pack along with deformations arising because of currents and winds acting through the large-scale sea-ice constitutive equation, e.g., viscous-plastic rheology.
-However, despite the encouraging performance that the model has shown in this work over meaningful ranges of periods, it is clear that opportunities still exist for its improvement.
-For instance, in terms of the interaction theory, we wish to eliminate the periodicity restraint, so that the rapid change in the attenuation coefficient over the intervals where additional waves cut in will be eliminated.
-Furthermore, methods must be developed to incorporate some nonscattering mechanisms, such as dissipation, into the model that will improve its accuracy in the high- and low-period regimes.
+As mentioned in the introduction, we believe that the model providing the basis for this 654 work contains the potential to be assimilated into an oceanic general circulation model.
+655 Therein, our model would interact with embedded ice rheology and thermodynamic codes 656 to provide information and predictions about the distribution of ocean wave activity in 657 the sea ice and associated effects, such as wave-induced strain.
+The latter will contribute 658 to the morphological evolution of the ice pack along with deformations arising because 659 of currents and winds acting through the large scale sea ice constitutive equation, e.g. 660 viscous-plastic rheology.
+However, despite the encouraging performance that the model 661 has shown in this work over meaningful ranges of periods, it is clear that opportunities still exist for its improvement.
+For instance, in terms of the interaction theory, we wish to eliminate the periodicity restraint, so that the rapid change in the attenuation coefficient over the intervals where additional waves cut-in will be eliminated.
+Furthermore, methods must be developed to incorporate some non-scattering mechanisms, such as dissipation, into the model that will improve its accuracy in the high and low period regimes.

-[81] As a final note, we reiterate that there is the promise of new data to complement our theoretical research in the near future.
+As a final note we re-iterate that there is the promise of new data to complement our theoretical research in the near future.
 This is an exciting prospect and will certainly encourage further research to help replicate the physical situation as accurately as possible.

-[82] Acknowledgments.
-This work was supported by the Marsden Fund Council from Government funding administered by the Royal Society of New Zealand.
+Acknowledgments.
+Supported by the Marsden Fund Council from Government fund ing administered by the Royal Society of New Zealand.
 The authors also thank Alison Kohout for providing data for comparison.